SHOWING 1 - 1 OF 1 RESULTS

 Both Joint Base Charleston Libraries support continuing education for both military members and their families.
 Both libraries have a large collection of test preparation materials to include CLEP and Dantes, as well as materials on financial aid, scholarships and grants for students.
 In addition, we offer Interlibrary loan services which allow us to borrow books from a vast number of libraries including universities and other higher education libraries.

 Both Joint Base Charleston Libraries support the leisure needs of military members and their family, servicing the Air Force, Navy as well as other branches assigned to Joint Base Charleston and the Naval Consolidated Brig.
 Leisure materials include popular new releases in adult fiction, adult nonfiction, audiobooks including our popular playaways, young adult fiction, children's materials, juvenile materials, music CD's, DVD's, Bluray's and videogames.

 The libraries provide Internet access computers at no charge, all with CAC readers available, as well as wireless Internet throughout both facilities.
-Black and white printing is available at both libraries and there is a scanner available at the Weapons Station Branch Library.
+Black, white and color printing is available at both libraries and there is a scanner available at the Weapons Station Branch Library.
 Both libraries also offer low cost copying in both black and white and color.

 Both libraries also provide extensive online services for those that can't make it into the libraries often.
 Both the Air Force and Navy purchase extensive online resources for customers.
 Our most popular services include our online E-book services, online audiobook services and Zinio, our online magazine services.
 These services can be used with personal e-Readers, smart phones and tablets.
 Instructions for use of these services are available at each Joint Base Charleston Library.